-According to Ibn Khaldun (as quoted by Mozaffari, n.d.) injustice, despotism and tyranny are the clear signs of the downfall of any state.
-Perhaps, the early Muslims realized the above fact that any sort of oppression, especially, between the ruled and the rulers will affect their unique civilization, which is rooted in tawhid and the Qur'an.
-Therefore, the early Muslims maintained the sense of justice, and equality between the ruler and the ruled.
+According to Ibn Khaldun injustice, despotism, and tyranny are the clear signs of the downfall of any state.
+Perhaps, the early Muslims realized the above fact that any sort of oppression, especially, between the ruled and the rulers would affect their unique civilization, which is rooted in tawhid and the Qur'an.
+Therefore, the early Muslims maintained the sense of justice and equality between the ruler and the ruled.
 Mutual consultation was also considered as well as freedom of speech and expression which is highlighted by the shariah (Islamic law) was highly respected, along with the sense of reciprocity between the ruled and the rulers for the sake of a mutually beneficial relationship.
 This attitude of Muslims has contributed immensely to the development and rise of Islamic civilization.